egad13/FRjs/.jsdoc/tutorials/06-geneselect.md

-The {@link module:fr/forms fr/forms} module creates several extensions to the `<select>` tag/`HTMLSelectElement` class which let you place self-populating dropdowns in your HTML markup, or easily create them in Javascript.
+The {@link module:FRjs/forms FRjs/forms} module creates several extensions to the `<select>` tag/`HTMLSelectElement` class which let you place self-populating dropdowns in your HTML markup, or easily create them in Javascript.

 For basic setup of the module, see {@tutorial 02-fr-forms}.

 This tutorial covers how to use the Automatic Gene Dropdowns.
-(In the source code, this is the {@link module:fr/forms~GeneSelect GeneSelect} class.)
+(In the source code, this is the {@link module:FRjs/forms~GeneSelect GeneSelect} class.)

 A dropdown of this type automatically populates itself with options representing Flight Rising's genes.
 By setting a few attributes, you can add constraints on which slot (primary/secondary/tertiary) and breed to display genes for.
-You can also link it to a {@link module:fr/forms~BreedSelect BreedSelect} to cause it to dynamically repopulate to reflect the currently chosen breed.
+You can also link it to a {@link module:FRjs/forms~BreedSelect BreedSelect} to cause it to dynamically repopulate to reflect the currently chosen breed.

 ## Basic Usage

-After importing the `fr/forms` module, there are two methods for creating a gene dropdown.
+After loading the FRjs/forms module, there are two methods for creating a gene dropdown.

 ### In HTML